ypapouin/alpine-tz-ep-pound/README.md

 This docker image is based on <a href="https://hub.docker.com/_/alpine/">Alpine Linux Docker Image</a> which provides a tiny base image.
 The full container is less than 5 megabytes.

-There is a sample pound configuration file that you might use as starting point.
+You might use <a href="https://raw.githubusercontent.com/martinus-suherman/docker-pound/master/sample-pound.cfg">the sample pound configuration file</a> as a starting point.